Guidelines & FAQs

 Absenteeism from games and trainings

 Wherever possible, the coach must be notified by the boy concerned prior to an intended absence from training.
-The student must also gain a Leave from his Housemaster first.
 Students are not permitted to send messages to their coaches via other students.
 It is expected boys or parents will write to the Housemaster seeking permission well in advance of unavoidable absences.
 Queen’s Birthday, end of school term, Show weekend and Labour weekend are not considered valid reasons if students have sporting fixtures taking place.

 Sickness and injury